Tilko/SerDesJavaDataModelGenerator/README.md

 There is a concrete example of use for this feature at the end of the next section ([Here](#an-example-for-the-stubbed-modifier)).

 ## Now let's take a concrete example:
-If you designed some REST API before you might have heard about the OpenAPI specification (formerly called "swagger"), it describes a way to specify a REST API by writing a Yaml (or JSON) document (it's a data tree), of course this document must respect a particular data structure to be valid, this data structure is described (without a formal syntax) in the OpenAPI documentation (https://swagger.io/docs/specification/about/).
+If you designed some REST API before, you might have heard about the OpenAPI specification (formerly called "swagger"), it describes a way to specify a REST API by writing a Yaml (or JSON) document (it's a data tree), of course this document must respect a particular data structure to be valid, this data structure is described (without a formal syntax) in the OpenAPI documentation (https://swagger.io/docs/specification/about/).